The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Error Exponent Theorem

 which we recognize as the condition for reliable communication and secrecy for the wiretap channel.
-Note that the usual auxiliary random variable ``$U$'' \cite[Theorem 22.1]{ElGamal_Kim_LNIT} has been taken to be equal to the source $S$ in~\eqref{eqn:wiretap_special}. \item \emph{$\xin=\varnothing$ and $R_M=0$}: This case specializes to the secret key generation model with public discussion characterized by the DMMS $p(x,y,z)=\sum_s p(s) p(x,y,z|s)$ studied by Maurer~\cite{maurer93}, Csisz\'{a}r-Narayan \cite{CsiszarN04,CsiszarN08} and Gohari-Ananthram~\cite{gohari_I, gohari_II}.
-The reliability exponent $\Eo(p(s), R_{\Phi},0)$ was characterized in~\cite{gallager76} and was stated as a special case of the main result in~\cite{chou_it10}.
-Our result in \eqref{eqn:pos_reliability} simplifies to
+Note that the usual auxiliary random variable ``$U$'' \cite[Theorem 22.1]{ElGamal_Kim_LNIT} has been taken to be equal to the source $S$ in~\eqref{eqn:wiretap_special}. \item \emph{Alice has no control of the channel input}: This case specializes to the secret key generation model with public discussion characterized by the DMMS $p(x,y,z)=\sum_s p(s) p(x,y,z|s)$ studied in~\cite{maurer93,CsiszarN04,CsiszarN08,gohari_I, gohari_II}.
+The reliability exponent was characterized in~\cite{gallager76} and was stated as a special case of the main result in~\cite{chou_it10}.
+By letting $\xin\leftarrow\varnothing$ and $R_M=0$, \eqref{eqn:pos_reliability} simplifies to